Bolwarra Heights

 PROFILE FAQ

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects expected to influence the area.
-Notable projects include: 27 Lang Drive Subdivision, 256 Paterson Road Subdivision, Sarroff's Shop Mixed Use Development, and Tocal Road Upgrade.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified six projects likely to impact the area.
+Key projects include the 27 Lang Drive Subdivision, 256 Paterson Road Subdivision, Sarroff's Shop Mixed Use Development, and Tocal Road Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.